 - You are a voter or nonprofit that believes that the government (or a political party) is making it difficult for citizens to vote, and you have the resources and the will to demand change.

 - You are a candidate, party, or non-profit who has an attorney who helps with your compliance work, but you’re concerned that a particular issue will result in a lawsuit or enforcement action, and need a litigator.

 - A matter has suddenly become more complicated or now raises difficult questions of Constitutional or statutory law, jurisdictional issues, or other complex legal matters, and you want a legal specialist in the room.

 - You are entitled to money damages or legal fees for an election dispute, and need an attorney who has experience working on a contingency fee basis.

 What does Kastorf Law know about election law & voting rights?

 Kurt Kastorf has been involved in election law, campaign finance, and voting rights for as long as he has been eligible to vote.
 In college, he founded a chapter of Common Cause.
-By the middle of law school, Kurt was serving on the Board of Directors of the ACLU of Georgia, and was part of a legal team that persuaded a trial court to set aside a discriminatory ballot measure as violating the “single subject rule.”
+Before graduating law school, Kurt became a Board Member of the ACLU of Georgia, and was part of a legal team that persuaded a trial court to set aside a discriminatory ballot measure as violating the “single subject rule.”
 Kurt would go on to author one of the authoritative works on single subject rules, and has been published in Help America Vote!, the American Bar Association’s treatise on voting rights.
 Kurt has provided guidance to an array of candidates and non-profits, from household names like Hillary Clinton and Stacey Abrams, to candidates for local office.
 Voting rights strategies he has helped to engineer have been called “incredibly smart.”

 What are some examples of the firm’s prior experience?